7 Quick Fixes That Actually Work

 10 minMedium

 The golden rule: one box per cat, plus one extra.
 More boxes = smell distributed across locations rather than concentrated.
 Plus, cats prefer options.
-Have multiple cats?
-Read this guide.
+Multi-cat households usually need more box coverage before they need a new deodorizer.

 Pro Tip: Put the second box in a different room entirely, not right next to the first one.